Invited Speakers

 Saturday, 19 October

-Session 7C: Clinical Trails /CVD - Lessons Learned from Large-Scale Polyphenol Investigations: Successes and Failures of Epidemiogical, Clinical and Basic Studies
+Session 7C: Clinical Trials /CVD - Lessons Learned from Large-Scale Polyphenol Investigations: Successes and Failures of Epidemiogical, Clinical and Basic Studies

 8:30-10:00